rust-stuco/lectures/week13/ecosystem.md

 * There are 3 different channels
     * Stable: `rustc` and `cargo` release every 6 weeks
     * Beta: the next stable release
-    * Nightly: `master` branch, release made every night
+    * Nightly: release made every night, based on the `master` branch

 ---